gravitational/teleport/docs/5.0/pages/aws-oss-guide.md

 ![AWS Intro Image](../img/aws/aws-intro.png)

 ### EC2 / Autoscale
 To run Teleport in a HA configuration we recommend using m4.large instances.
 It's best practice to separate the proxy and authentication server, using autoscaling groups for both machines.
 We have pre-built AMIs for both Teleport OSS and Enterprise editions.
-Instructions on using these [AMIs are below](#single-oss-teleport-amis-manual-gui-setup).

 ### DynamoDB
 DynamoDB is a key-value and document database that delivers single-digit millisecond